 AEP is at the forefront of the energy industry’s transformation.
 We’ve developed next-generation sustainability goals to guide us as we create a brighter energy future.
 Some highlights of our clean energy strategy include:

-- Continuing investment in a smarter, more modern power grid
+- Continuing to invest in a smarter, more modern power grid

 - Educating customers on how to optimize their energy efficiency